A topic from the subject of Chromatography in Chemistry.

 • Uses a porous stationary phase that allows small molecules to enter while larger molecules are excluded.

-The choice of chromatography technique depends on factors such as the nature of the sample, the desired level of separation, and the available resources.
+The choice of chromatography technique depends on factors such as the nature of the sample, the desired level of separation, the volatility of the compounds, and the available resources.
 Each technique has its own strengths and limitations, and the most suitable method should be selected based on the specific requirements of the analysis.

 Types of Chromatography Experiment